susird/component-readme/README.md

-# :doughnut:DonutChart Component:doughnut:
+# :doughnut: DonutChart Component:doughnut:

-:star:This component was built to be reused and modified according to the developer's preferences.
+:star: This component was built to be reused and modified according to the developer's preferences.
-The library used to cbuild the component was [recharts](https://github.com/recharts)
+The library used to build the component was [recharts](https://recharts.org/en-US/api/PieChart)

 ❗To keep in mind: the component recives 3 props `` data, options, dataKeys``